Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Quick Navigation

-Some bolts that hold lawnmower blades are reverse-threaded, but not all of them.
-This depends on the manufacturer, model, the direction of rotation of the blade, etc. A reversely threaded nut is used to keep the blade firm onto the engine’s drive shaft.
+Some bolts holding lawnmower blades are reverse-threaded, but not all of them.
+This depends on the manufacturer, model, the blade’s direction of rotation, etc. A reversely threaded nut keeps the blade firm onto the engine’s drive shaft.

 When the blade rotates in a certain direction, the bolt won’t be affected in any way or loosened because it’s tightened in the opposite direction.